-The play “Festa di Montevergine” by Raffaele Viviani is about to conclude its series of performances, scheduled until Sunday, March 16, after two weeks of sold-out performances.
-This production is part of the consolidated tradition of celebrating Viviani, an author who has narrated Naples and its traditions with great mastery.
+Raffaele Viviani's play "Festa di Montevergine" is about to conclude its run, running until Sunday, March 16, after two sold-out weeks.
+This production is part of the long-standing tradition of celebrating Viviani, an author who masterfully portrayed Naples and its traditions.

 Through his lyrics, the memories of Neapolitan culture are brought back to life, helping to preserve and spread a precious artistic heritage.